A Comprehensive Guide to Energy Sources

 Energy sources can be classified into two categories: renewable and non-renewable.
 This section will explore these energy source types in detail.

 Non-renewable energy, also known as conventional energy, refers to finite sources of power, such as petroleum, natural gas, and coal.
 Because of its affordability and scalability in terms of production, it has held a major share of the global energy pool for hundreds of years.
-In 2019, it constituted over 85 percent of the world’s energy supply.
+In 2024, it constituted over 86% of the world’s energy supply, with oil accounting for 33.6% of overall global energy supply.

 However, its supplies can be easily exhausted, given the limited resources that can be extracted from specific locations and the amount of time it takes to replenish them.
 Moreover, it poses significant environmental risks due to its greenhouse gas (GHG) emissions and the resulting pollution from its residual particulates and byproducts.

-Renewable energy harnesses power from naturally occurring and constantly replenishing resources, such as sunlight, wind, and water.
+Renewable energy harnesses power from naturally occurring and constantly replenishing resources, such as sunlight, wind, water, and hydroelectric power.
 Since it runs abundantly and releases fewer harmful gasses into the atmosphere, this type of energy source offers a cleaner and more sustainable alternative to traditional energy sources.

 Many businesses are now transitioning to clean energy sources as part of their efforts to reduce their carbon footprint and diversify their energy supply.
 However, the downsides of this type lie in the intermittent nature of its sources and the initial costs associated with it.